Skip to main content

 • evicting you without following the proper steps

-Who can make a complaint about a letting agent
+Who can complain to a letting agent

 • you're currently the tenant